-ThingLink user: Adidas (click to explore or scroll below to see live)
+ThingLink user: JLL Chicago (click to explore live)

-ThingLink user: Sportsnet Canada (click the explore live)
+ThingLink user: Schwäbische Zeitung (click to explore live)

-ThingLink user: London Evening Standard (click the explore live)
+ThingLink user: Today Party Spread (click to explore live)

-ThingLink user: Ouest France (click the explore live)
+ThingLink user: Discovery Education (click to explore live)

 Description: Discovery Education created an interactive 360° experience to teach viewers how #STEM has impacted dairy farming.
 Click on each of the hotspots to discover the cows, communities and journey of dairy that transports students and viewers straight to the farm.

 I was recently reading about the transitioning landscape for corporate learning.
 Experts in the area are not holding back their views about the need for change.
 “We’re in early stages of a major disruption”, writes Josh Bersins, founder of Bersin by Deloitte.
 “The need to modernize corporate learning is critical”, says Barbara Kurshan director of Academic Innovation at the University of Pennsylvania.
 The main drivers for change, as Bersin and Kurshan note, are quite clear: